 You will have the privilege of choosing from several iMovie formats supported to deal with any incompatibility concerns.
 However, you should be able to differentiate between formats for video and audio.
 Any mix-up will cause incompatibility which is the last thing you would want to experience when using iMovie.
 First, I want to ensure you that all videos generated by Apple products, like recorded by iPhone and iPad, will be fully supported by iMovie.
 As for other video formats, it depends.
 You can check the iMovie supported video list below to see whether your videos are supported or not (both for import and export).

 The below sheet lists out iMovie supported video format:

-There could be other formats in the market but these ones are the common ones for importing files on iMovie.
-However, you should not waste time looking for the best format because all of them have different features and perform differently making it possible to decide on which is the best.
+Besides all mentioned video formats for iMovie above, there could be other formats in the market but these ones are the common ones for importing files on iMovie.
+However, you should not waste time looking for the best video format for iMovie because all of them have different features and perform differently making it possible to decide on which is the best.
 All of them have equal strengths and weaknesses so just look for the suitable and compatible one to use.